Jamel Debbouze: Cinematic works

 In 1992, the seventeen-year-old Debbouze appeared in his first film, Les Pierres Bleues du Désert.
 The film tells the story of a young boy who is persecuted because he believes in the existence of blue stones in the desert.
 It was the first of numerous film roles for Debbouze.
 In 1996, he played a small part in Les Deux papas et la maman, a film by Jean-Marc Doval with Smaïn and Arielle Dombasle.
 Three years later he received his first big role in a feature film called Le Ciel les oiseaux et ta ... mère!
 (Boys on the Beach).
 This comedy was successful, with more than one million tickets sold.
 Over the next two years he continued his stage shows, before returning to film with the highly successful Le fabuleux destin d'Amélie Poulain.
 He was nominated for his part in this film for the César Award for Best Supporting Actor in 2002.
 In 2002, Debbouze appeared in another big French film, Asterix & Obelix: Mission Cleopatra directed by Alain Chabat.
 This successful film was seen by 14,000,000 spectators.
 In 2005, he had the leading role in Luc Besson's film Angel-A.

 In 2006, Debbouze played one of the most important parts of his career in the film Indigènes (Days of Glory in the United States).
 The film told the story of four North African soldiers who participate in the liberation of France during World War II.
 Debbouze, Samy Naceri, Sami Bouajila and Roschdy Zem shared the prize for the best male performance at the 2006 Cannes Film Festival.

 Television work

 In 1996, he took part for the first time in a TV show called Nova première on Paris Première.
 He was noticed on this show by some producers from Canal+ who hired him to present a show called Le cinéma de Jamel.
 For New Year's Eve in 2000, Debbouze created a TV show for this occasion called the Jamel show.
 Numerous French comedians such as Bruno Solo, Alain Chabat, Élie Semoun, and Dieudonné appeared in this show.
 In April 2003, he took part in 6 commercials for Orangina.

+In 2024, Debouzze appeared in the opening ceremony of the 2024 Summer Olympics in Paris playing as a torchbearer who doesn't realise that the ceremony isn't going to be held in a stadium until he enters the Stade de France and seeing that it's completely empty.

 Personal life

-On 29 March 2008, he was engaged to French journalist Mélissa Theuriau; the two were married on 7 May 2008.
-They had a son on 3 December 2008 named Léon and a daughter named Lila in 2011.
+On 29 March 2008, Debbouze got engaged to French journalist Mélissa Theuriau; the two were married on 7 May 2008.
+They had a son on 3 December 2008 named Léon and a daughter named Lila in 28 September 2011.

+Growing up in Trappes, Debbouze became friends with fellow actor Omar Sy and professional footballer Nicolas Anelka.